microsoft/IoT-Plug-and-Play-Workshop/docs/AzureDigitalTwins.md

     ![ADTExplorer 02](media/ADTExplorer-02.png)

-1. ADT Explorer should show a preview with `Floor1`, `Room141`, and `Thermo141`
+1. ADT Explorer should show a preview with `Floor1` and `Room141`, and `Room141` is contained in `Floor1`

     Click `Save` button to import the graph

     ![ADTExplorer 03](media/ADTExplorer-03.png)

-1. Ensure 3 models, 3 twins, and 1 relationship are imported successfully
+1. Ensure 2 models, 2 twins, and 1 relationship are imported successfully

     ![ADTExplorer 04](media/ADTExplorer-04.png)